Alex-chulu/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a command that finds all empty files and directories
+a script that parses web servers logs in TSV format as input